sciris/hiptool/README.md

 python start_dev_client.py
 ```

 This uses hot reloading, so any changes you make to the client code will be immediately live.
+Your site will be live at `localhost:8080`.